Localise Youth: Combatting COVID with Compassion

 “I’m very proud of them and the fact that they are part of the group.
 Thanks for allowing them to see outside their windows.” – Julia, parent of a Localise youth volunteer.

 Localise Youth Volunteering provided young people during this COVID-19 crisis with real and effective ways to contribute and support those in need in their community.
-Recently they have delivered numerous very successful projects remotely and foresee much of their future work taking this form, as well as a blended learning (using technology and in person) approach when community settings and schools reopen.
+Through plenty of planning through zoom meetings they have continued to collaborate and recently they have delivered numerous very successful projects remotely and foresee much of their future work taking this form, as well as a blended learning (using technology and in person) approach when community settings and schools reopen.

 1 | Mater Hospital